Affine connections and symmetry jets: Torsionless affine connections as symmetry jets

 \section{Torsionless affine connections as symmetry jets}

 An affine connection on a smooth manifold $M$ is commonly defined to be a $\R$-bilinear map

-which is $C^\infty(M)$-linear in the first argument and satisfies the Leibniz rule in the second argument, that is, for all $X$, $Y$ in $\IX(M)$ and all $f \in C^\infty(M)$, we have \begin{enumerate} \item[-] $\nabla_{fX}Y = f \nabla_X Y$, \item[-] $\nabla_X(fY) = Xf \; Y + f \nabla_X Y$. \end{enumerate} The previous relations suggests to think of $(\nabla_X Y)_x$ as being a derivative of $Y$ in the direction of $X_x$.
+which is $C^\infty(M)$-linear in the first argument and satisfies the Leibniz rule in the second argument, that is, for all $X$, $Y$ in $\IX(M)$ and all $f \in C^\infty(M)$, we have \begin{enumerate} \item[-] $\nabla_{fX}Y = f \nabla_X Y$, \item[-] $\nabla_X(fY) = Xf \; Y + f \nabla_X Y$. \end{enumerate} The previous relations suggest to think of $(\nabla_X Y)_x$ as a derivative of $Y$ in the direction of $X_x$.
 Such a derivative exists already~: it is simply $Y_{*_x}X_x$ ($Y$ is thought of as a section $M \to TM$ of the tangent bundle).
-The point is that $Y_{*_x}X_x$ lies in the second tangent bundle $T^2M$ (cf.~\aref{second-t-b}), while we would like to have an element of $TM$.
-In fact an affine connection is really a projection from $T^2M$ to $TM$.
+The point is that $Y_{*_x}X_x$ lies in the second tangent bundle $T^2M$, while we would like to have an element of $TM$.
+In fact, an affine connection is really a projection from $T^2M$ to $TM$ and the associated horizontal distribution on $TM$ is its ``kernel".
 A precise statement that relies on notations introduced in \aref{second-t-b} is the content of the next lemma.
-Such a description allows for a very simple description of the horizontal distribution on $TM$ associated to an affine connection as the set of elements in $T^2M$ lying in the ``kernel" of that projection.

 \begin{lem} An affine connection on the manifold $M$ is a map

 such that \begin{enumerate} \item[$\bullet$] $\widetilde{\nabla}$ is a morphism of vector bundles over the map $p : TM \to M$ when $T^2M$ is endowed with the vector bundle structure associated to either $p$ or $p_*$. \item[$\bullet$] $\widetilde{\nabla} (i^p_{0_x}(V_x)) = V_x$. \end{enumerate} The correspondence with the classical definition of affine connection goes through the relation~: